Two of the most popular outdoor apparel brands are Patagonia and The North Face (TNF).

 It is very lightweight, has great loft but excellent compressibility, and is pretty lightweight and breathable.
 Tests show that the ThermoBall insulation is equivalent to 600 fill goose down in terms of warmth.

-The shell and lining of the Thermoball is bluesign approved and made of nylon fabric.
+The shell and lining of the Thermoball are bluesign approved and made of nylon fabric.
 The advantages of this jacket being bluesign approved are the same as the Nano Puff.
-However, one difference between the two if that Nano Puff focuses on more than just bluesign approval but actually using recycled materials, which TNF does not do.
+However, one difference between the two is that Nano Puff focuses on more than just bluesign approval but actually using recycled materials, which TNF does not do.

 The Thermoball has is available in an incredible color selection and has more of a variety of colors compared to Nano Puff insulated jacket.
 It is more of an eye-catching jacket that you can get in a neutral color or something as vibrant as gold or bright lime.
 There is also an equal number of color choices for both men and women, with some overlap for the basic colors.